We collected a bit of information about travel to and from JSDayIE, how to get around Dublin, and where to stay.

 Car: There are no venue-specific parking spots, but the venue itself is reachable by car.

-You can find a list of recommended hotels in Dublin here.
+You can find a list of other recommended hotels in Dublin here.
 If neither of those fit your needs, private accommodation options like AirBnB are great, too.

 The venue address is: The Round Room at the Mansion House, Dawson Street, Dublin 2